-From the beginning of the project, Elk Run Farm has always emphasized the importance of partnerships throughout every step of the journey including funding, volunteer management, and marketing/visibility.
+From the very beginning, Elk Run Farm has always emphasized the importance of partnerships throughout every step of the journey, including funding, volunteer management, and marketing/visibility.
 Founded by the South King County Food Coalition (SKCFC), partnerships have always been based on sharing best practices and community support.
-Some organizations try to take on large social or economic issues in their community entirely on their own which can often lead to early burnout or a slow and arduous beginning.
 A mantra often heard at SKCFC meetings is “Why reinvent the wheel?”.
-With so many players in the world of emergency food, the Harvest Against Hunger VISTA always seeks out partners and allies before starting any new project.
+With so many players in the world of emergency food, the Harvest Against Hunger VISTA always seeks out partners and allies to lay the groundwork for community outreach and visibility.

-It cannot be emphasized enough how much these types of personal connections can bring major opportunities to the project.
-For example, one of the food banks in SKCFC has a volunteer garden coordinator who frequently volunteers at Elk Run Farm.
-As a parent and local community leader, she was able to bring the VISTA to Girl Scout Troop Leaders monthly gatherings where the VISTA was able to meet and present to almost thirty other community members.
+For example, one of the food banks in SKCFC has a volunteer who frequently volunteers at Elk Run Farm.
+As a parent of a Girl Scout, she was able to bring the VISTA to a Girl Scout Troop Leaders monthly gatherings where the VISTA was able to present Elk Run Farm to almost thirty other community members.
 It would have been impossible for the VISTA to know about this meeting, let alone be invited to speak, without the connection to this volunteer.

 1. Be prepared to talk about the long term vision of the project and any tangible needs.
 Every conversation with a member of the community is a chance to network and increase visibility towards the project.

 2. Always offer to come to meetings or gatherings even if a presentation is not on the table.
 A face to face interaction is much more engaging than an email or a phone call.